 - Is Conversational Leadership the same as Dialogic OD?Conversational Leadership and Dialogic OD share some tools and ideas, but they are fundamentally different.

-- What is the connection between Conversational Leadership and Knowledge Management?Conversational Leadership supports Knowledge Management by creating the conditions for knowledge to be shared, understood, and used through conversation.
+Conversational Leadership is about behaviors anyone can adopt, both inside and outside organizations.
+Dialogic OD involves structured interventions by OD consultants and practitioners. - What is the connection between Conversational Leadership and Knowledge Management?Conversational Leadership supports Knowledge Management by creating the conditions for knowledge to be shared, understood, and used through conversation.
 It values dialogue as a way to build trust, reflect together, and make sense of what people know.
-Conversation is not just for communication but also a key way knowledge is created and applied.
+Conversation is not just for communication; it is also a key way knowledge is created and applied.

 Blook Search